The Last Word

 Keep your history of yourself in an honoured place.
 Everything you have done to this point has contributed to you being who you are right now, all the good and bad, all that is working and not working.
 Our process this lifetime is to learn from, explore and discover those places where we are ready to move from and do so.
 The more aware we are of the life we lead the better chance we have to move ahead toward whatever ends we set out for ourselves.
 It doesn’t hurt either to have a second set of eyes on your process, but make sure they are eyes that you trust to forward you toward whatever destiny you have mapped out for yourself.

-Have a great week and we’ll see you at a future drop in.
+Have a great week and we’ll see you at a future Actor's Scene Forum.

 Henry J Mah